 There are ocean view, trail, and dazzling sunset rides, all as relaxing or exhilarating as your experience level allows.

-Sonoma Canopy Tours, Occidental
+Sonoma Zipline Adventures, Occidental

 Capture the moment after your zip line instructor straps you into the specially designed harness and Go Camera you'll wear for this high-speed scream through space.
 That's because your eyes may be closed the first time you traverse this zip line course winging you up to 25 miles per hour through a redwood forest, over a ravine 300-feet below, and along a creek.

 But soon, you'll be smitten by the fun and ogling the views.
 Part of the challenge is just getting to the jump canopies, since eleven different platforms test your clambering skills, too, daring you to scale a skinny spiral staircase 30 feet up, and wobble across a 175-foot-long sky bridge.

 Even though this paved trail runs along the salt marsh that's home to wildlife and thousands of birds throughout the year, rowdy kids and leashed dogs are welcome.
 Give the kids binoculars and see which animals they can spy with their little eyes.

 The path is easy, looping one mile through Doran Beach Regional Park and Bird Walk Coastal Access Park along Doran Park Marsh and tidal channels, over a new 110' bridge that spans Cheney Creek, and connects to the Bird Walk Park up on the levees.
 To access the trail, park at a 10-car space parking lot off Highway 1 at the south end of town (between Smith Brothers Road and Doran Park Road), or enter through Doran Regional Park at the north end of town.

 Ace It Bike Tours, Bodega Bay